 Why ‘Lounge Suit’?

-Then, the suit came to the menswear furore in the mid-19th century, and quickly became both a casual garment for the posh and a Sunday best-item for the working class.
+The suit came to the menswear furore in the mid-19th century, and quickly became both a casual garment for the posh and a Sunday best-item for the working class.
 Think off-duty gentleman, when a tuxedo and tails were OTT.

 How To Lounge Today